Some parts of this page may be machine-translated.

 Annotation Group Project Manager

-formulation of annotation specifications for PoC projects, and consulting for scaling.
+formulating annotation specifications for PoC projects, and consulting for scaling up.

-I am also engaged in promotional activities such as being a seminar instructor for annotation and writing blogs.
+I am engaged in annotation seminar instruction and promotional activities such as blogging.

 Related Blog Posts